MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-validate-pki.md

 By default, the Active Directory CA provides and publishes the *Kerberos Authentication* certificate template.
 The cryptography configuration included in the template is based on older and less performant cryptography APIs.
 To ensure domain controllers request the proper certificate with the best available cryptography, use the *Kerberos Authentication* certificate template as a *baseline* to create an updated domain controller certificate template.

-Sign in to a CA or management workstations with *Domain Admintistrator* equivalent credentials.
+Sign in to a CA or management workstations with *Domain Administrator* equivalent credentials.

 1. Open the **Certification Authority** management console
 1. Right-click **Certificate Templates > Manage**